TodePond/Lilypad/channels.md

 ## Table summary

-### Categories

-The server's channels are split into categories.
-Channels inherit their category's restrictions.
-Those categories are as follows.
+The server's channels are split into the following categories.

 |Category|Purpose|Restrictions|
 |--|--|--|